cfichtmueller/mustache/README.md

 ## Installation

-To install the CLI, run `go install github.com/cbroglie/mustache/cmd/mustache@latest`.
-To use it in a program, run `go get github.com/cbroglie/mustache` and use `import "github.com/cbroglie/mustache"`.
+To use it in a program, run `go get github.com/cfichtmueller/mustache` and use `import "github.com/cfichtmueller/mustache"`.

 ----